AlessioRepetto/agriclimate-intelligence/notebooks/README.md

 region
 ```

-This is required because the climate and production sources do not always use directly compatible territorial definitions.
+This is necessary because the climate and production sources do not always use identical historical administrative boundaries.

-### Current status
+### Status

-The complete workflow has been implemented for the mapped areas.

-Its output should nevertheless remain versioned and reproducible, because changes to thresholds, event definitions, source mappings, or aggregation rules can affect downstream analytical results.
+The notebook has been executed across all mapped areas and represents the current complete climate batch workflow.

+---

 ## `ETL_Production_Data.ipynb`

 ### Purpose

-This notebook converts the agricultural-production source into a harmonized panel suitable for integration with the climate data.
+This notebook converts the agricultural source into a harmonized structure that can be integrated with climate information.

 ### Current operations

+The workflow:

-* read the source from Google Cloud Storage;
+- reads the production source from Google Cloud Storage;
-* inspect variables and source structure;
+- inspects variables and source structure;
-* retain the required crop, year, territorial, area, production, and yield fields;
+- retains the required crop, year, territory, area, production, and yield information;
-* analyse absent observations and structural zeroes;
+- distinguishes missing observations from structural zeroes;
-* harmonize territorial definitions;
+- harmonizes territorial definitions;
-* aggregate source territories where required;
+- reconstructs or aggregates selected areas when required;
-* calculate yield from total production and cultivated area;
+- recalculates yield from total production and cultivated area where appropriate;
-* preserve provenance and quality information;
+- preserves provenance and quality information;
-* reshape the data to long format;
+- reshapes the data to long format;
-* validate the final key;
+- validates the final observation key;
-* export the curated production table.
+- exports the curated production dataset.

 ### Observation unit